Budibase/website/content/blog/automation/create-a-workflow-model.md

 As we hinted at a second ago, there is a wide range of different situations where workflow modeling is invaluable.
 In fact, this includes basically any scenario where you need a clear vision of what’s required to complete a task.

+Take a look at our guide to the most common [types of workflows](https://budibase.com/blog/automation/types-of-workflow/).

 We can break the use cases for workflow modeling into two categories:

 1. Descriptive purposes.